orbitaloop/WebSqlSync/README.md

 ## server output :
 The server receives the previous client data, and should save it in a DB (INSERT OR REPLACE).
 The DB schema on the server side should be nearly identical as the client DB, except that you should add the following columns (at least):
- - client_id (ex. email address like in this example, in order to identify the client, because the table on the server side will have all the data)
+ - client_id (ex. email address like in this example, in order to identify the client, because the table on the server side will have all the data of the different clients)
  - last_sync_date with the current date (now).
-All the sync dates are managed in the server side in order to avoid problems with timezone or clients with wrong date.
+All the sync dates are managed in the server side in order to avoid problems with time zone or clients with wrong date.

 Once the server has saved the client data, it should look if there is more recent data to send to the client.
 To do that, it will use the clientData.lastSyncDate he just received and compare to the server column 'last_sync_date'